eHealthAfrica/aether/documentation/developers/mapping_instructions.md

 <a name="extractor-mechanism"></a>
 ## Extractor Mechanism

 As stated previously, Mapping instruction sets are executed in order.
-If the extractor encounters an error on an instruction, it caches that instuction it and continues down the list.
-Once finished with the list, it will reattempt the instuctions that had errors.
-It will continue to retry until either all instuctions have been completed _or_ a round occurs where none of the cached erroneous instuctions were able to be completed.
-If there are errors at the end of extraction, the errors are reported.
+If the extractor encounters an error on an instruction, it caches that instruction ID and continues down the list.
+Once finished with the list, it will reattempt the instructions that had errors.
+It will continue to retry until either all instructions have been completed _or_ a round occurs where none of the cached erroneous instructions were able to be completed.
+If there are errors at the end of extraction, they are reported.

 Let's introduce some new artifacts so we can illustrate the process from the extractor point of view.